 Schizandra (Schisandra chinensis) is known as the “five flavor berry” because it contains all five of the basic flavors: sweet, salty, sour, pungent, and bitter.
 The berry grows as part of a woody vine native to the forests of Northern China and Eastern Russia.
 It has long been used in Traditional Chinese Medicine to nourish the kidneys and heart.
 In human studies, schisandra has shown to increase work accuracy and antioxidant protection and decreased feelings of fatigue and exhaustion (15).

-The stresses of life are not likely to disappear, but we can provide our body with the nutrition it needs to better manage the physical response to stress.
-Prime your body daily with the blend of adaptogens in Ionix Supreme for optimal stress protection and overall health.
+The stresses of life are not likely to disappear, but we can provide our Healthy Body with the nutrition it needs to better manage the physical response to stress.
+Prime your Healthy Body daily with the blend of adaptogens in Ionix Supreme for optimal stress protection and overall health.

 - Panossian A, Wikman G. Evidence-based efficacy of adaptogens in fatigue, and molecular mechanisms related to their stress-protective activity.
 Curr Clin Pharmacol 2009;4:198-219.

 - Panossian A, Wikman G. Effects of adaptogens on the central nervous system and the molecular mechanisms associated with their stree-protective activity.
 Pharmaceuticals 2010; 3: 188-224.